-Rosie McCobb was born and raised in Massachusetts, and received her BFA from Emerson College in Boston, where she studied creative writing, psychology, and film.
+Rosie McCobb was born and raised on the North Shore in Massachusetts, and received her BFA from Emerson College in Boston, where she studied creative writing, psychology, and film.

-Early in her career, Ms. McCobb worked as a writer, copy editor, and proofreader for a variety of publishing, media, and non-profit companies.
-Many of her projects revolved around doing research and writing copy based on understanding the people or products she was assigned to write about, and translating those stories in an enticing, succinct way to the public.
-This experience laid the foundation for her ability to communicate with and understand the needs of audiences and her clients.
+Early in her career, Ms. McCobb worked as a music journalist, editor, and copywriter for a variety of publishing, media, and non-profit companies, including Boston Rock Magazine, and The Girl Scouts of America.
+Much of her work revolved around interviewing subjects, doing research, and writing articles or marketing materials.
+It was crucial to understand the people, events, or businesses she was assigned to write about, and to be able to translate those stories in an enticing, succinct way to the public.
+This experience laid the foundation for her ability to communicate with and connect with audiences and her clients.

-In the mid 1990's, Rosie decided to shift her focus to filmmaking, and worked on the production staff of independent and feature films.
-She gained more technical experience directing, shooting, and editing via the film workshops offered at the Boston Film & Video Foundation.
-Rosie volunteered as a screenwriting teaching assistant and wrote PR in the main office at BFVF, and concluded a two-year film production program by making a narrative short called MRS. This comedic, 20-minute long, 16mm film was screened at the Museum of Fine Arts, Boston and the Brooklyn Film Festival, among other venues and juried festivals.
+After a few years, Rosie shifted her focus to filmmaking, and worked on the production staff of independent and feature films.
+She gained more technical experience directing, shooting, and editing at the Boston Film & Video Foundation, and concluded a two-year film production program by making a narrative short called MRS. This comedic, 20-minute long, 16mm film was screened at the Museum of Fine Arts, Boston and the Brooklyn Film Festival, among other venues and juried festivals.